 When submitting a notarized copy of an original document, the notary MUST make a statement to the fact that the notary has seen the original document.
 If this is not done the document will NOT be accepted.

 If you have answered any of the questions on the application “yes” you must submit a NOTARIZED AFFIDAVIT detailing the occurrence/situation, the outcome, date of occurrence, if it is a malpractice payment include the amount paid in your behalf.
+An affidavit is not needed if you responded to Question #9 regarding employment history.

 If applicable please submit copies of all court documents and/or arrest records.
 Letters from attorneys or insurance companies are not accepted in lieu of your statement; however they may be included with your statement.